sleepyhex/Automated-Bing-search/README.md

 - Users are responsible for complying with the Terms of Service of any website or platform they interact with.
 - I do not encourage automation abuse, reward exploitation, or policy violations.
 - This project is meant to help learners understand **automation concepts**, not to bypass safeguards.

-Use responsibly.

----

-## 📜 License

-This project is provided as-is for learning purposes.

-I **DO NOT** responsible if your account get banned/remove/terminated
+- I **DO NOT** responsible if your account get banned/remove/terminated
+-
 Use with **caution**.

 ---